 Step Five: Don’t overthink it.
 Each step is fairly simple.
 Allow yourself to venture this state of mind.

-This blog was written by Harini Tirumala, a junior at Galena High School and a member of the Healthy Young NV Youth Advisory Council.
+This blog was written by Harini, a junior in High School and a member of the Healthy Young NV Youth Advisory Council.